ajcwebdev/autoshow/docs/database.md

-# How Autoshow's Database Works
+# How AutoShow's Database Works

 ## Regular Usage & Writing to Postgres (Prisma)